Stephen-Mc/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/events-forms-grids.md

 ## Add or remove event handler function to event using code

-Using the following methods to add and remove event handler for events that cannot be associated through UI:
+Use the following methods to add and remove event handlers for events that cannot be associated through the UI:

 |Events |Event handler|
 |-------|-------|